Technical

 Company History and Sustainability

 Energy conservation has been a top priority in our GHG emissions reduction strategy.
 One of the most energy-intensive areas in our pharmaceutical manufacturing sites are cleanrooms, which makes them a great candidate for energy optimization.
-Cleanroom energy benchmarking studies, in general, show that HVAC energy use in the cleanrooms accounts for 36%–67% of the total facility energy consumption.
+Cleanroom energy benchmarking studies, in general, show that HVAC energy use in the cleanrooms accounts for 36%–67% of the total facility energy consumption.4 Although the relative percentages vary due to the energy intensity of the process systems, cleanroom classifications, and the climate, HVAC systems are the dominant contributor to the energy intensity in pharmaceutical manufacturing sites (see Figure 1).

 Manufacturing Site Survey